rigved/rit-engl-682-spring-2021-project/README.md

 ## Usage

 - The code has been set up such that you can split the `validated.csv` file into multiple smaller files and process them in parallel.
 - This way, you can run multiple instances of the code to maximize resources.
 For example, you use one `validated.csv` file in a CUDA-enabled `conda` environment and another `validated.csv` file in a non-GPU `conda` environment.
-This will utilize the GPU and all the CPUs on the machine.
+This process will help utilize the GPU and all the CPUs on the machine.
 - Run the following commands in your newly created `deepspeech` Anaconda environment.

 ### Audio pre-processing to generate time-stretched, pitch-shifted, and volume-augmented audio files